SKisContent/jsonpath/README.md

 # jsonpath
-A dead simple way to traverse json (and any json-compatible) data structure
+An extremely simple way to traverse json (and any json-compatible) data structure